-Comment: For clarification, the applicant's response above relating to the proposed loading spaces is on Parcels 4 and 9 for the existing retail building and the proposed office space in relation to the multifamily building.
-The applicant argues that the type of loading between the office and residential is similar, and that the loading areas and travel ways are in needed in order to providing the required loading to all of the buildings, promoting the most beneficial relationship between land and buildings and encouraging economic development.
+For clarification, the Planning Board noted that the applicant's response above relates to the proposed loading spaces on Parcels 4 and 9 for the existing retail building and the proposed office space in relation to the multifamily building.
+The applicant argues that the type of loading between the office and residential is similar, and that the loading areas and travel ways are in needed in order to provide the required loading to all of the buildings, promoting the most beneficial relationship between land and buildings and encouraging economic development.